Terrorist Movement Of Gulen Threat For Turkey, Other Countries Sovereignty: Tologa Choke - UrduPoint

 Terrorist Movement Of Gulen Threat For Turkey, Other Countries Sovereignty: Tologa Choke

-He stated that on 15 July 2016, a coup d''tat was successfully countered and added whole Turkey wouldn't forget this historic movement.
+He stated that on 15 July 2016, a coup d'état was successfully countered and added whole Turkey wouldn't forget this historic movement.

 He reiterated that more than 251 people were martyred and 2000 injured in struggle to make coup attempt failed.He also lauded the friendship of Pakistan and Turkey and added that this history of Pak-Turkish relations is a story cooperation and brotherhood.